Toronto's first black police chief announces surprise retirement

 The first black police chief of Toronto, Canada's largest city, abruptly announced his retirement on Monday, saying he would step down nearly a year early on July 31, just days after kneeling with protesters calling for police reform.
-Mark Saunders said he plans to spend more time with his family and also hoped to work on community initiatives "near and dear" to him after a period of time.
+Mark Saunders said he plans to spend more time with his family and also hoped to work on community initiatives "near and dear" to him.

 He told the Canadian Broadcasting Corporation last week that Floyd's death left him with a "horrible feeling" in his stomach.
 "It still bothers me," he said.
 "That is not what law enforcement is trained to do."